Skip to main content

 update

-Check whether a newer payload is available.
-Does not download.
+Check whether a newer version is available (does not download).

 velatir update